StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 {% hint style="info" %}
 * The telemetry interval can be a maximum of 6 months.
-* When a custom telemetry interval is set for the telemetry interval, StackState will pause the [topology time](timeline-time-travel.md#topology-time) and enter [time travel mode](timeline-time-travel.md#time-travel).
+* When a custom telemetry interval is set for the telemetry interval, Rancher Observability will pause the [topology time](timeline-time-travel.md#topology-time) and enter [time travel mode](timeline-time-travel.md#time-travel).
 {% endhint %}

 The telemetry interval can be set in the following ways: